e-sean/zeus/content/projects.md

 *Safety Helmet for Coal Miners*

-Lead a team of six people to make a ZigBee based smart helmet which monitors hazardous environment and alerts the miners about upcoming dangers.
+Lead a team of six people to make a ZigBee based smart helmet which monitors hazardous environment and alert the miners about upcoming dangers.
 Synopsis for this project can be found here -
 <a href="http://bit.ly/safeminer" target="_blank">Synopsis</a>